andrasq/node-qnit/Readme.md

 Fail the test.

-This is different from `assert.fail`, which is an internal assert helper function.
+This is different from `assert.fail`, which is an internal helper function.

 ### Mocks